rmazumder/resume_wordcloud_application/README.md

-# HR Resume analyser using word cloud
+#  Resume analyser using word cloud
-It is a HR application that converts resume in wordcloud images and extract metadata from resume
+It is a web application that converts resume in wordcloud images and extract metadata from resume and generates similarity score between resume and Job description.

 Technology stack used: